 Graphical Summary provides you with a quick overview of the major biological themes in your IPA Core Analysis and illustrates how these concepts relate to one another.
 This feature selects and connects a subset of the most significant entities predicted in the analysis, creating a coherent and comprehensible synopsis of the analysis.
 The Graphical Summary can include entities such as canonical pathways, upstream regulators, diseases and biological functions.
 The algorithm constructs the summary using machine learning techniques to prioritize and connect entities and infers relationships to connect entities not yet connected by findings in the QIAGEN Knowledge Graph.
 These inferred relationships help you visualize related biological activities.

-Visualize and explore the activity of a single QIAGEN IPA entity, such as an Upstream Regulator, Causal Network, Canonical Pathway, Disease or Function, across >80,000 OmicSoft Land analyses.
+Visualize and explore the activity of a single QIAGEN IPA entity, such as an Upstream Regulator, Causal Network, Canonical Pathway, Disease or Function, across >100,000 OmicSoft Land analyses.
 The Activity Plot helps you gain insights into an IPA entity by exploring its predicted biological activity across thousands of datasets that represent disease conditions, treatment conditions, knockouts and much more in the Analysis Match database.
-Please note that the Activity Plot feature is included with Analysis Match licenses in IPA.
+Please note that the Activity Plot feature is included with Analysis Match or Match Explorer licenses in IPA.

 Transform your networks and pathways in QIAGEN IPA into publication-quality pathway graphics rich with color, customized text and fonts, biological icons, organelles, and custom backgrounds.
 Expand and explore pathways using the high quality content stored in QIAGEN IPA.